nixworks/public/news/2015/01/7/README.md

 A team of Chinese archaeologists has unearthed a set of elaborate tombs surrounded by 28 chariots and 98 horses in the province of Hubei in China.
 The incredible discovery dates back 2,800 years to a

 ### [An Andhra Pradesh State Road Transport Corporation bus falls into a ravine near the town of Penukonda in the Indian state of Andhra Pradesh killing at least 20 people. ](/news/2015/01/7/an-andhra-pradesh-state-road-transport-corporation-bus-falls-into-a-ravine-near-the-town-of-penukonda-in-the-indian-state-of-andhra-pradesh.md)
 11 killed, 30 injured as bus falls into gorge in Andhra Pradesh - 10 college students and a forest guard were killed and 30 others injured when a state-run bus in which they were travelling fell into a gorge in Andhra Pradesh&#039;s Anantapur district on Wednesday.
-The incident occurred at around 8:30 AM near Penukonda town in the district where a road was under repair.
-The state government has ordered an inquiry.
-Over 40 persons were travelling in the Andhra Pradesh State Road Transport Corporation (APSRTC) bus which was going to Penukonda from Madakasira in the district, Anantapur District Superintendent of Police Rajsekhar Babu said.
+The incident occurred at around 8:...

 ### [Nature publishes the findings of Northeastern University scientists that a new class of drug can kill antibiotic-resistant bacteria. ](/news/2015/01/7/nature-publishes-the-findings-of-northeastern-university-scientists-that-a-new-class-of-drug-can-kill-antibiotic-resistant-bacteria.md)
 By Kate KellandLONDON - Scientists have discovered a new antibiotic, teixobactin, that can kill serious infections in mice without encounter